-Encrypting File System (EFS) is a feature of Windows that you can use to store information on your hard disk in an encrypted format.
+Encrypting File System (EFS) is a feature of Windows that allows you to store information on your hard disk in an encrypted format.
 Encryption is the strongest protection that Windows provides to help you keep your information secure.

 Some key features of EFS:

 Encryption is simple; just select a check box in the file or folder's properties to turn it on.

 You have control over who can read the files.

 Files are encrypted when you close them, but are automatically ready to use when you open them.

 If you change your mind about having a file encrypted, clear the check box in the file's properties.